apostrophecms/time-limited-regular-expressions/README.md

 "Why is `match` an async function?"
 It runs in a separate process because that is the only way to avoid starving the Node.js application and implement a portable timeout on the regular expression.

 "How bad is the performance overhead?"
 Communication with a separate worker process makes it slower of course, but the process is reused by later calls, so the hit is not serious.

+Flags, for instance the `g` flag, are supported.

+You can pass the regular expression as a string, but regular expression literals (what you are used to typing) are easier to get right because you don't have to double-escape anything.